When transitioning to a vegan diet or recently made the switch, one of the first hurdles you must overcome is figuring out what to eat.

 Almond butter is used in many ways, including baking, cooking, as a spread on toast or bread, and as an ingredient in sauces and dressings.

 Cashew butter is made from cashews that are ground into a paste.
 It has a smooth, creamy texture and a rich flavor.

 Cashew butter is used in many ways, including baking, cooking, as a spread on toast or bread, and as an ingredient in sauces and dressings.

 Popcorn is an excellent snack for vegans because it’s low in calories, high in flavor, and easy to prepare.

-Plain popcorn is vegan, but you can make it a little more interesting by sprinkling some nutritional yeast.
+Plain popcorn is vegan, but sprinkling some nutritional yeast can make it a little more interesting.

 Nutritional yeast is a deactivated yeast that comes in flake form and has a cheesy flavor.

 It’s also loaded with B vitamins, fiber, zinc, and protein.
 It’s available in health food stores or online.

 There are several different ways to make popcorn as tasty as butter or cheese-based toppings!